Roon311/RNN-Models/README.md

 For any questions or inquiries, please contact [s-noureldin.hamed@zewailcity.edu.eg].

-Feel free to customize this README file according to your specific project details.
 Good luck with your temperature prediction models!